Over the past two years, I’ve heard and read tons of people who use “SEO” and “ranking” as synonyms. But are they really the same thing?

 While organic listings still command some form of trust, a searcher might have to slog through three ads before noticing your #1 ranked listing.
 And even if they skip to the organic listings, the yellow “Ad” widget is pretty distracting, even when it’s all the way in the right column.

-Plus, this example illustrates another point — not even PPC is safe bet when it comes to visibility.
+Plus, this example illustrates another point — not even PPC is a safe bet when it comes to visibility.
 If you’re targeting “Harrisburg SEO” and you haven’t built your quality score or ponied up enough cash, you’re not even making an impression.
 AdWords might say you are since your ad showed up in a search, but if it’s below the fold, searchers might not even see it.

 Without the addition of Maps and other Google functions, PPC ads could be a sure bet to getting listed above the fold.
 But when they’re mixed with visual features like Maps and Shopping, your budget-conscious PPC campaign might not be as visible as AdWords says.